guillaumevincent/smartgetenv/readme.md

 assert debug is False
 ```

-all this method accept a default value as second parameter
+all methods accept a default value as second parameter like default os.getenv method.

 ```python
 from smartgetenv import get_env